estellederrien/vue-starter-webpack-node-cli-4/README.md

 ## LATEST STARTER NEWS !
   <br>
-  09-26-2020 : Users Filters are now localstorage stored .
+  09-26-2020 : Users Filters are now localstorage stored .<br>
-  09-26-2020 : a logStream is now installed.<br>
+  09-26-2020 : an app logStream is now installed.<br>
   09-19-2020 : The app is now blazin' fast !
 We can moove forward now !!<br>
   09-19-2020 : The group query was slowing the readUsers web service a lot !
 Disabled and making it a background task theses days!
 ReadUsers is now immediate !
 The app will be blazin' fast<br>
   09-10-2020 : The infinity free FTP policy is limiting and blocking at a certain point :  230-Your bandwidth usage is restricted...
 I am currently searching for another FTP - reading and downloading from FTP is now working<br>